himanshu2454/Kunteksto/docs_source/source/intro.rst

     - s3model.owl - the core S3Model ontology.
     - s3model_3_0_0.xsd - the reference model schema version 3.0.0
     - s3model_3_0_0.rdf - the extracted semantics from the reference model schema version 3.0.0
-    - s3model_3_0_0.xsl - a stylesheet providing visualization in a browsser of the reference model schema version 3.0.0
+    - s3model_3_0_0.xsl - a stylesheet providing visualization in a browser of the reference model schema version 3.0.0
-    - dm-description.xsl - a stylesheet providing visualization in a browser of any S3Model data model.
+    - dm-description.xsl - a stylesheet that provides for visualization in a browser of any S3Model data model.
 Just place it in the same directory with the dm-{uuid}.xsd file and open the schema in a browser.

 .. rubric:: Footnotes

 .. [#f1] S3Model is called the Esperanto of information management.
-Kunteksto is the Esperanto translation for *Context*.
+Kunteksto is the Esperanto translation of the word *Context*.
 See `Wikipedia <https://simple.wikipedia.org/wiki/Esperanto>`_ for more information about the Esperanto language.

 .. [#f2]
     -  `The Estes Park Group <http://estesparkgroup.org/>`_